-The Reading Police/RCASA Pre-trial Probation Diversion Program was was born out of need and requests for service in 2012.
-The Police Prosecutor and School Superintendent asked RCASA to develop services that could be ordered in a diversion contract and/or meet the needs of School Chemical Health policy violations.
+The Reading Police/RCASA Diversion Program was was born out of need and requests for service in 2012.
+The Police Prosecutor and School Superintendent asked RCASA to develop services that could be ordered in a diversion contract to meet the needs of School Chemical Health policy violations and or non-violence court cases with substance use involvement.
 If the youth successfully completes their diversion contract, the case is dissolved and charges are not filed so a permanent court record is not created.

-Diversion Conditions Coordinated by RCASA (ages 13-20) include:
+Diversion Conditions Coordinated by the RCASA Case Manager (ages 13-20) include:

-- RCASA Youth Group Education (2-hr class, ages 13-18) or referral Brain Injury Association of MA “Brains at Risk” Program (18+)
+- RCASA Youth Group Education (2-hr class, ages 13-18) or referral Brain Injury Association of MA “Brains at Risk” Program or other educational program (18+)

-- RCASA Case Management (number of hours as indicated on diversion contract; provides fast-track referrals to outside clinical services, and ensure that services take place)
+- RCASA Case Management (Case Manager meets with the youth for the number of hours as indicated on diversion contract; provides fast-track referrals to outside clinical services, and ensures that services take place)

-- RCASA Community Service oversight (shares list of approved sites, reviews documentation, and provide encouragement for youth to meet required number of hours)
+- RCASA Community Service oversight (Case Manager shares list of approved sites, reviews documentation, and provide encouragement for youth to meet required number of hours)

-- Coordination with family (RCASA encourages parents to get support, supports youth to be accountable and responsible for their diversion contract)
+- Coordination with family (Case Manager encourages parents to get support, supports youth to be accountable and responsible for their diversion contract)

 - Obey home and school rules (RCASA coordinates with school, School Resource Officer and family as needed)